 - Business loans of £5,000 – £500,000

-- Repay over a flexible term of 1 – 48 months
+- Flexible repayment terms of 3 – 48 months

-- Interest charged on reducing balance, not the total loan amount
+- Interest charged on a reducing balance, not the total loan amount

 Numerous care homes have borrowed from Fleximize, using the funds to secure NHS contracts and expand their premises.
 The most common reasons for borrowing are as follows: